 - Right under Article 30(1) is not absolute or above other provisions of the law and regulatory measures can be imposed for ensuring educational standards and maintaining excellence thereof especially in professional institutions.

-- It further held that the status of the linguistic minority is to be determined in the context of states and not India as a whole.
+- It further held that the status of linguistic minority is to be determined in the context of states and not India as a whole.

 - The supremacy of 19(1) (g): TMA Pai judgment removed the restriction for an individual to start an educational Institution.
 One is no longer dependent on creating a Charitable Institution to start a Professional College; the rights flow directly from Article 19(1)g.